fedora-python/python-ethtool/README.rst

 License
 -------

-``python-ethtool`` is free software distributed under the terms of the GNU General Public License v2.0, see
+The Python ``ethtool`` project is free software distributed under the terms of the GNU General Public License v2.0, see
 `COPYING <https://github.com/fedora-python/python-ethtool/blob/master/COPYING>`_.